Clear Pyrex Third-Party Products

 Pyrex bowl for KitchenAid stand mixer.
 Its unusual heavy base is threaded to securely twist and lock into the base of the mixer.

 Marketed from 1952 to about 1956, Teakoe Teapots were produced by Teamakers Inc., of Chicago.
-Although the glass portion might not be marked with a brand name, advertising did state that it was made of Pyrex.
+Although the glass portion might not always be marked with a brand name, advertising did state that it was made of Pyrex.
 At least four models were offered, all with a cylindrical infusion basket and chrome-plated stainless steel shell.

 The protective shell covers only the top half of the 4 cup, 8 cup and 12 cup (½ gallon) sizes, the latter size being best suited to making iced tea.
 The 6 cup deluxe model is fully encased in stainless steel and lined with fibreglass insulation.